PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter05/Tutorial/README.md

 dim.margin.planet = 100; // horizontal space reserved for the planet
 ```

-The `app` object contains the data and functions used by the application.
-The `app.planets` array contains all the data used by the application.
-It will be populated after the data is loaded from the file.
-The `app.colors` array contains a six-color palette we will use to color the planets, and the `app.scale` function is a reference to the scale function used in all views.
-Every time the user selects a new view, the scale’s domain and range, and the `app.current` object will be updated.
+The `app` object contains properties used by the application.
+The `app.planets` array will contain the data used by the application (extracted from the external source after it is loaded, parsed and filtered).
+The `app.colors` array contains a six-color palette to color the planets, and the `app.scale` function points to the scale function used in all views.
+The `app.current` object represents the currently displayed planet.
+When displaying different planets it will be updated.

 ```js
 export const app = {